top of page

 Why This Skill Matters More Than Ever

 For individuals, resilience is the difference between reacting and responding.
-For leaders, it’s what turns challenge into opportunity, and models calm under chaos.
+For leaders, it’s what turns challenges into opportunities and models calm under chaos.

 A study cited by the National Institutes of Health shows that employees with higher resilience are 60% more likely to be engaged and 90% more likely to report strong well-being.
 In resilient organisations, stress isn’t eliminated; it’s channelled.